 There wasn't any fixed platform for most of the trains departing and arriving.
 You need to listen to the public address system for a literal last minute announcement of your assigned platform.
 Initially, ours was assigned to platform number 10, so Aileen and I tried our darndest sharpening our Indian accent listening skills, but against a backdrop of a myriad of noises it is impossible to listen clearly.

 I swore about hearing "Varanasi" and "Platform 14" or I might have imagined those words, so I made a dash towards platform number 14 only to be almost ran over by hordes of arriving passengers.
 From the opposite direction, I was pushed by rushing departing passengers racing to get a seat at the newly arrived train.
+If I wasn't paying attention, we might have boarded the wrong train and ended up somewhere north as if we availed of Sikkim Tour Packages.

 It was commuting mayhem from all corners.
 Honestly though, the raucous scene put a smile at my face.
 "Yeah, this is the India I've read and heard about".
 It felt surreal to finally experiencing all of it as if our earlier walk around Kolkata City wasn't crowded and busy enough, the scenes at Howrah made it official.
 Welcome to India it tells me.